JR'S Free Thought Pages

 To my mind “There are no atheists in foxholes” it is meaningless and if anything, more likely to suggest that atheists are not in foxholes because they don’t believe in the lies and propaganda of war and needlessly dying for a rich man’s greed and lust for power.
 The first casualty of war, as was once brilliantly expressed by some wise person, is the truth.
 As one who has been actively engaged in sports, I can vaguely recall during the news coverage of his death and subsequent cryonic suspension, Hall of Fame baseball player and World War II and Korean War fighter pilot Ted Williams was apparently an atheist according to one of his former teammates, whose name I cannot recall.
 Williams was one of the great hitters of all time and wrote a book called The Science of Hitting.
 As a pilot in the air force the atheist Williams at least didn’t have to worry about being in a foxhole to test the silly Christian hypothesis.

-This is the sort of idiotic bullshit heavy hitter Ted Williams quite clearly did not engage in.
-If God is responsible for all things, including sports performances, why is this behavior absent when a player strikes out or fumbles an infield ground ball?
-And why would an athlete bother practicing and working out if everything is that happens is grounded in the will of someone’s god?
+This is the sort of idiotic bullshit legendary heavy hitters Ted Williams and Mickey Mantle quite clearly did not engage in.
+If God is responsible for all things, including sports performances, why is this behavior absent when a player strikes out or mishandles an infield ground ball?
+And why would an athlete bother practicing and working out if everything that happens is determined by the will of someone’s god?
 There’s a tacit assumption that, as Aristotle [2} once believed, most people are capable of rational thought.
 I think not.

 Joe Simpson, author of Touching the Void, raises a related issue in the film adaptation of his nearly fatal ascent up the Siula Grande Mountain.
-Referring to the period while he was laying helplessly a deep crevasse, dehydrated, hungry and alone, and with a broken leg, he states: '"I was totally convinced I was on my own, that no one was coming to get me.
+Referring to the period while he was laying helplessly in a deep crevasse, dehydrated, hungry and alone and with a broken leg, he states: '"I was totally convinced I was on my own, that no one was coming to get me.
 I was brought up as a devout Catholic but I’d long ceased believing in God.
-I always wondered if the shit really hit the fan, whether I would, under extreme duress, resort to a few “Hail Mother Mary” invocations and plead for someone to get me the hell out of here.
+I always wondered if the shit really hit the fan, whether I would, under extreme duress, resort to a few 'Hail Mother Mary’ invocations and plead for someone to get me the hell out of here.
 It never once occurred to me.
-Perhaps it meant that I subconsciously really don't believe and I really do think that when you die, you die, that's it, there's no afterlife.
+Perhaps it meant that I subconsciously really don't believe and I really do think that when you die, you die, that's it, there's no afterlife.”

 Most people, even the religious in their darker moments of doubt in the dead of night realize that there is no dualistic spiritual realm of existence beyond the material.
 What most people, even the empiricist, realists and irreligious find it difficult to think of their own personal non-existence.
-The stark reality is that our existence is a random event - a contingent fact - and that if Sammy the Sperm arrived at the ovary before Herman or your parents had decided not to engage in the “wild thing” on a particular evening, you would not be here.
+The stark reality is that our existence is a random event - a contingent fact - and if Sammy the Sperm arrived at the ovary before Herman or your parents had decided not to engage in the “wild thing” on a particular evening, you would not be here to ruminate on such conundrums

 Let’s face a simple fact most religious people refuse to accept; we are all born atheists.
-Religious faith such as accepting an invisible all powerful omniscient metaphysical entity is an outgrowth of inculcation and indoctrination.
+Religious faith such as accepting an invisible all powerful invisible omniscient metaphysical entity is an outgrowth of inculcation and indoctrination.
 Most children are not credulous; in fact they are born curious and skeptical, questioning everything.
-Sadly, these valuable intellectual predispositions are soon beaten out of them.
-Belief in the supernatural is not an innate predisposition.
+Sadly, these valuable intellectual predispositions and intellectual virtues are soon beaten out of them.
+Belief in the supernatural is not an innate predilection.
 If you now claim to be Christian or any one of the literally thousands of other fantasies and fool’s paradises, you still remain an atheist when it comes to gods that are no longer believed in such as Zeus, Thor and Odin.
-And you don’t accept Allah or the literally millions of Hindu gods such as Vishnu.
+And you don’t accept Allah or the literally thousands of Hindu gods such as Vishnu.

 Atheism is a simple idea of non-belief in the same sense as someone who claims to not believe in ghosts, goblins, fairies or the invisible flying pink unicorn.
-The evidence for such supernatural entities such as these is zero, zilch, nada, rien, nichts - exactly the same as the evidence for the existence of the Christian or any other of the thousands of gods dreamt up by credulous homo saps.
+The evidence for such supernatural entities such as these is zero, zilch, nada, rien, nichts - exactly the same as the evidence for the existence of the Christian or any other deities dreamt up by credulous homo saps.
 Deal with it folks - and do something else far more interesting on Sunday morning.

 One other obvious observation with regard to conceptual clarity: Atheism (or its natural offshoots science and humanism) is not a religion anymore than not collecting stamps is a hobby or that bald is a hair colour.

 A few years ago the well-known scientist Frank Close wrote a very informative introductory volume on particle physics.
 Like 95% of all scientists, he’s an atheist and a dedicated materialist, as throughout the book he comments on his philosophical stance as a research scientist.
-For Close, the material world is all that exists (atoms, neutrinos and their internal structures).
-Frank Close would likely agree with Peggy Lee in the wonderful existentialist song by Peggy Lee, “Is that all there is”?
-For Peggy and Frank (and John Lennon in his inspirational anarchistic freedom song “Imagine”), no realm of the immaterial or supernatural exist in such a scientific world view; no gods, no demons, no souls, no heaven and no hell - just atoms having a fling and doing their thing.
-Perhaps even free will is a delusion, as some audacious philosophers have quite convincingly argued.
-However, despite our Freudian subconscious desires and those who have argued for determinism, to reject free will runs counter to our intuitive and seemingly innate sense that we could have decided otherwise.
+For Close, the material world is all that exists such as atoms, neutrinos and their internal structures.
+Frank Close would likely agree with Peggy Lee in the wonderful existentialist song from the 1950s, “Is that all there is”?
+For Peggy and Frank and John Lennon in his inspirational anarchistic freedom song “Imagine”, no realm of the immaterial or supernatural exist in such a scientific world view; no gods, no demons, no souls, no heaven and no hell - just atoms having a fling and doing their thing.
+Perhaps even free will is a delusion, as some audacious philosophers and many scientists have quite convincingly argued.
+However, despite our Freudian subconscious desires and those who have argued for determinism, to reject free will runs counter to our intuitive and seemingly innate sense moral accountability and that we could have decided otherwise.
 [3]

 Faith in any proposition (i.e., belief without evidence) is a self-deceptive crap shoot which can only be true by some highly improbable random event.
-The same claim can be made for the idea of “hope”.
-Hope is a delusion that makes it possible to get through the day to day vagaries of life, and so it is immensely valuable.
-Perhaps by the unpredictable quantum oscillations of the physical universe and the unknowable future emergent variants of genetic progression, hope will percolate through the obstacles of our degrading of moral, economic, social and political decay and the stark realities of psychopathic degenerates like Donald Trump and decisively put a halt to the callous bigotries and culture of fear and greed that collectively imprison us.
-Perhaps we’ll be visited by an alien culture such as described in the 1951 Cold War, McCarthyism era movie The Day the Earth Stood Still, and to miraculously deliver us from our morbid states by demanding peace, compassion and solidarity - or face or oblivion.
-It’s difficult in a world such as ours that faces an oppressive capitalist and imperialist global oligarchy deeply ensconced in moral decline.
-That anything less than something like alien intervention will not deliver us to a humane form of advanced peaceful cooperative civilization of a real democracy we’ve never had throughout history is hard to fathom.
-Last night my wife and I watched the movie Peterloo (2018) a dramatized commemoration of a horrific event in Manchester following the economic and social fallout in the wake of the Napoleonic Wars.
+The same claim can be made for the ideas of optimism, hope and faith.
+Hope and faith are delusions that make it possible to get through the day to day vagaries of life; so for many who fear life’s randomness it is immensely comforting to them.
+Perhaps by the unpredictable quantum oscillations of the physical universe and the unknowable future emergent variants of genetic progression, hope will percolate through the obstacles of our degrading of moral, economic, social and political decay and the stark realities of psychopathic degenerates like Donald Trump and decisively put a halt to the callous bigotries and culture of capitalist exploitation, fear and greed that collectively imprison us.
+Perhaps we’ll be visited by an alien culture such as described in the 1951 Cold War, McCarthyism era movie The Day the Earth Stood Still, and to miraculously deliver us from our morbid states by demanding peace, compassion, solidarity and real democracy - or face oblivion which has now become very real.
+It’s difficult in a world such as ours that faces an oppressive capitalist and imperialist global oligarchy deeply ensconced in grotesque economic disparity and moral decline.
+That anything less than something like alien intervention will not deliver us to a humane form of advanced peaceful cooperative civilization of genuine bottom up democracy we’ve never had throughout history is hard to fathom.
+A few weeks ago my wife and I watched the movie Peterloo (2018) a dramatized commemoration of a horrific event in Manchester following the economic and social fallout in the wake of the Napoleonic Wars.
 I urge you to watch the movie, depicting all-too-typical horrors of destitute working classes contending with a corrupt decadent monarchical theocratic feudalistic and emergent ruthless capitalist bankers and factory owners of the ruling classes.
-The movie graphically depicted the dreadful fate of a peaceful demonstration of progressive reformers and their impoverished followers who were mercilessly butchered by the military.
+The movie graphically depicted the dreadful fate of a peaceful demonstration of progressive reformers and their impoverished followers who were mercilessly butchered by the oligarchy’s hired goons and the military.
 You may want to read the Wikpedia piece on this historical event and a recent thoughtful article on the movie here.
 My immediate thought after watching the movie was “plus ça change, plus c'est la même chose”.

 I conclude with a quote from one of my favorite writers, the late Kurt Vonnegut, who said “People say there are no atheists in foxholes.
 A lot of people think this is a good argument against atheism.
 Personally, I think it’s a much better argument against foxholes”.